 The biggest change is that the state of Utah no longer recognizes the number of exemptions an employee claims.
 If employee A and employee B make the same amount of gross taxable earnings and employee A claims Married and 99 exemptions and employee B claims Married and 0 exemptions, they will have the same amount of Utah income tax withheld.
 Utah’s tax withholding tables now go only by income and single or married filing status.

 Employees who want to gain a better understanding of the impact of these tax law changes on their personal finances should seek advice from a certified tax professional.
-If employees would like to make a change to their Form W-4, they can do so via the ESS Portal on the Helpside website by simply logging in, clicking on myself, then clicking on My Tax Settings.
-Once the necessary changes have been made, click Save.
+If employees would like to make a change to their Form W-4, they can do so on the Helpside website.

 Below is a link that the Utah State Tax Commission has posted to help employees estimate their 2018 Utah Income tax for the year: